matthew-millard/stats-preview-card/README.md

 }

 ```
--
+- Using display: flex on the body to center the component, rather than using absolute positioning.
 ```
+body {
 display: flex;
+}
 ```
-on the body to center the component, rather than using absolute positioning.

 - Hide content for accessibility.
 I was previously making the mistake setting `{visibility: hidden;}` Now I do the following:
 ```